Heather Mae Erickson: Recognition

 Erickson's work has been shown internationally and is represented in collections around the world.
 She has earned numerous awards, including first place for the Horizon Award presented by the Museum of Art and Design in New York and honorable mentions at the Korea Biennale International 2007 & 2009 Exhibitions.
 The Horizon Awards acknowledge the achievements of young and emerging artists and designers.
 "Erickson's work represents the excitement that is now infusing functional ceramics," said Tony Hepburn, head of Ceramics at Cranbrook.
 "It is simply the hybridizing of craft and design.
 Upbeat, innovative, employing new technologies and allowing this new world to help us rethink how we think about the objects we use."

 She was awarded an Independence Fellowship for a summer 2009 residency at The International Ceramic Research Center in Denmark.
 Erickson was the 2009–2012 Robert Chapman Turner Teaching Fellow in Ceramic Art at the New York State College of Ceramics at Alfred University.
-From 2012–2013, she lived in Golden, Colorado where she taught part-time at Rocky Mountain College of Art and Design, Red Rocks Community College, Colorado Mountain College-Aspen Campus, and Arapahoe Community College.
-She moved to Boulder, Colorado from 2013–2014, where she served as visiting teaching artist/sabbatical replacement for artist/professor Jeanne Quinn at The University of Colorado in Boulder.
+From 2012 to 2013, she lived in Golden, Colorado, where she taught part-time at Rocky Mountain College of Art and Design, Red Rocks Community College, Colorado Mountain College-Aspen Campus, and Arapahoe Community College.
+She moved to Boulder, Colorado, from 2013 to 2014, where she served as visiting teaching artist/sabbatical replacement for artist/professor Jeanne Quinn at The University of Colorado in Boulder.